MrWu-at-msv/RENCTC/README.md

 only work with non drop time code, for drop time code (frame rate  30000/1001 and 60000/1001) separator must be changed from : to ; in line 41 as describet on ffmpeg documentation: http://ffmpeg.org/ffmpeg.html#toc-Advanced-options

+This is very useful to avoid many issues in BlackMagic Design DaVinci Resolve Software with footage that don't have the metadata TimeCode like most of DSRL, mirrorless, smartphone, drone camera and more.